Mark David Chapman: Guilty plea

-Chapman's court-appointed lawyer, Herbert Adlerberg, withdrew from the case amid threats of lynching.
-Police feared that Lennon fans might storm the hospital, so they transferred Chapman to Rikers Island for his personal safety.
+Chapman's pro bono court-appointed public defender, Herbert Adlerberg, withdrew from the case amid threats of lynching.
+Police, fearing that angry Lennon fans might decide to storm the hospital (which had its windows painted black due to fears of snipers), transferred Chapman, who was wrapped up in a thick bullet proof vest, to Rikers Island for his personal safety.

 At the initial hearing in January 1981, Chapman's new lawyer, Jonathan Marks, instructed him to enter a plea of not guilty by reason of insanity.
 In February, Chapman sent a handwritten statement to The New York Times urging everyone to read The Catcher in the Rye, calling it an "extraordinary book that holds many answers."
 The defense team sought to establish witnesses as to Chapman's mental state at the time of the killing.
 However, Chapman told Marks in June that he wanted to drop the insanity defense and plead guilty.
 Marks objected with "serious questions" over Chapman's sanity and legally challenged his competence to make this decision.
 In the pursuant hearing on June 22, Chapman said that God had told him to plead guilty and that he would never change his plea or ever appeal, regardless of his sentence.
 Marks told the court that he opposed Chapman's change of plea, but Chapman would not listen to him.
 Judge Dennis Edwards Jr. refused a further assessment, saying that Chapman had made the decision of his own free will, and declared him competent to stand trial.